DeltaNeverUsed/WebfishingDECTalk/README.md

 Please install from [Thunderstore](https://thunderstore.io/c/webfishing/p/DeltaNeverUsed/DECTalk)

 ## Building
+### DECTalkMod C#
 To build the project, you need to set the `GDWeavePath` environment variable to your game install's GDWeave directory (e.g. `G:\games\steam\steamapps\common\WEBFISHING\GDWeave`).
 This can also be done in Rider with `File | Settings | Build, Execution, Deployment | Toolset and Build | MSBuild global properties` or with a .user file in Visual Studio.

+### GDExtension
+1. You'll need to recursively download this repository to get the submodules in the GDExtension folder.
+2. Build godot-cpp for debug
+3. Place the proper version of DECTalk.dll into `GDExtension/dectalk/dist/DECTalk.dll`
+4. Build with CMAKE

+### Godot
+1. Open the project
+2. Export PCK